 You’ve investigated your different partnership opportunities and learned how to dig deep to find and reach out to the right potential partners.
 Now, we’ll get into the details of moving forward with those relationships once you’ve secured them.
 If it interests you, you may even manage to land a guest writing opportunity on their blog or an opportunity to appear on their podcast.
 Guest posting can help you use your voice to speak directly to your partner’s captivated audience.

 But guest posting and podcast opportunities may be harder to come by when you’re just starting out.
-Fortunately, there are many more ways for you to grow a strong digital network where you’re building residual referral traffic back to your site.
+Fortunately, there are many more low budget marketing hacks for you to grow a strong digital network where you’re building residual referral traffic back to your site.